 Warranty Claims Administrators/Fleet Maintenance Controllers

-Median rate $62,000
+Median rate $68,000

 Assistant Service Managers

 This is usually a second in charge role to the service manager.
-Pay rates range from $70,000 to $90,000.
+Salaries range from $75,000 to $95,000.
 It is noted the larger the responsibility in terms of staff management responsibilities the larger the income.
 Employees working for small satellite sites for an example would tend to the lower end of the pay scale.

-National Median Salary $110,000
+National median Income $110,000